Teyana Taylor: 2012–2019: GOOD Music, debut and K.T.S.E.

+In 2015, Taylor opened for Chris Brown on the U.S. dates of his "One Hell of a Nite" world tour.
 Taylor was set to be a judge on the eighth season of the American competitive dance reality show America's Best Dance Crew, with its series debut on July 29, 2015, on MTV.
 On August 25, Taylor released The Cassette Tape 1994, paying tribute to the iconic 90s sound in music by including many samples from 90s hits.

 On June 17, 2016, Taylor released her single "Freak On", featuring guest vocals from Chris Brown and production by DJ Mustard.
 It samples "Freak Like Me" by Adina Howard.
 Taylor announced that it would be the lead single from her upcoming second studio album.
-On August 28, 2016, at the MTV Video Music Awards, Kanye West debuted the music video for his new single "Fade", which featured a sweat-dripping, athletic Taylor performing a rigorous solo dance routine, in nothing more than short shorts and a simple top; the dynamic and detailed choreography drew considerable praise, and comparisons were made to Jennifer Beals’ iconic dance scene from the film Flashdance (1983).
-A year later, in 2017, Taylor’s dancing in the music video would go on to earn her the “Best Choreography” award at the same ceremony.
+On August 28, 2016, at the MTV Video Music Awards, Kanye West debuted the music video for his new single "Fade", which featured a sweat-dripping, athletic Taylor performing a rigorous solo dance routine, in nothing more than short shorts and a simple top; the dynamic and detailed choreography drew considerable praise, and comparisons were made to Jennifer Beals' iconic dance scene from the film Flashdance (1983).
+A year later, in 2017, Taylor's dancing in the music video would go on to earn her the "Best Choreography" award at the same ceremony.
 The video, directed by Eli Russell Linnetz, also featured an appearance by Taylor's husband, Iman Shumpert.

 Taylor's album K.T.S.E., an acronym for "keep that same energy," was the last of G.O.O.D.
 Music's seven-song album rollout and was released on June 22, 2018.
 An updated version of the album was supposed to be released, but Taylor announced that plans were canceled for it.

 Taylor released a collaboration single, "Morning", with fellow R&B singer Kehlani in November 2019.
 On December 6, 2019, Taylor released the single "We Got Love".
 On May 7, 2020, Taylor announced that her third studio album is titled The Album and would be released sometime in June 2020.
 It was released on June 19, with the 23-track album featuring guest appearances by Erykah Badu, Kehlani, Lauryn Hill, Future, Rick Ross, Quavo, and Missy Elliott.
 It debuted at number 8 on the Billboard 200, earning Taylor her first top 10 album.